 Gavron is the singer and main songwriter of cult pop group The Foot and Mouth.
 The group released four albums, six years apart from each other.
 The next album will be out in 2013.

-Son of English immigrants, he grew up in a small village near Jerusalem, and currently lives in Tel Aviv.
-Lived for ten years in London, England, a year in Vancouver, Canada, and a year in Berlin, Germany.
+Son of English immigrants, he grew up in a small village near Jerusalem, and currently lives in Omaha, Nebraska, where he teaches literature and creative writing at the University of Nebraska at Omaha.
+He lived in Tel Aviv, London, England, Vancouver, Canada, and Berlin, Germany.

 Video from German TV station Deutsche Welle (English) >>>